SoftwareAG/c8y-docs/content/edge/configuration-bundle/configuring-remote-connectivity.md

 For more information about remote access, see [Cloud Remote Access](/cloud-remote-access/cra-general-aspects).

-### Accessing the Edge device remotely through VNC
+### Accessing the Edge appliance remotely through VNC

 You can access the Edge appliance from the Cumulocity IoT tenant by installing the VNC components on your Edge appliance.

 **Info:** Ensure that you have registered your Edge appliance with the Cumulocity IoT tenant.
-See [Registering the Edge appliance in the remote tenant](/edge/configuration/#registering-the-edge-appliance-in-the-remote-tenant).
+See [Registering the Edge appliance in the Cumulocity IoT tenant](/edge/configuration/#registering-the-edge-appliance-in-the-remote-tenant).

 #### Step 1: Installing the VNC components